-The Chapel Hill-Carrboro City Board of Education is seeking a superintendent to lead the school system as it continues its pursuit of excellence.
-Applications are due by August 10, 2020.
+The Chatham County Board of Education is seeking a superintendent to lead the school system as it continues its pursuit of excellence.
+Applications are due by March 8, 2021.

 Candidates must meet the legal requirements to be licensed as a superintendent in North Carolina or be qualified to serve under the State Board of Education’s alternative guidelines.
 Central office and building-level experience are preferred.
 A doctorate degree or progress toward a doctorate degree is preferred but not required.
-A successful candidate must demonstrate ability and success in (1) visionary educational leadership, including an understanding of equity factors and the influence of equity on educational outcomes and an effort to learn about race in a meaningful and intentional way; (2) school- and/or school-district leadership addressing opportunity gaps for students; (3) curriculum and instruction, including culturally relevant and responsive teaching; (4) goal-setting and monitoring achievement; (5) fostering community and intergovernmental partnerships; (6) administration and organization of short-term and long-term strategic planning, budgeting, and personnel and facilities management; (7) communication and effective team-building; (8) ongoing financial management and procuring additional funding; (9) visibility and involvement in community activities; (10) leadership in maintaining safe and orderly school environments; (11) planning and funding of school facilities; and (12) decision-making, delegation, and follow-through.
-In addition, a successful candidate will be required to live within the boundaries of the Chapel Hill-Carrboro City Schools attendance area.
+A successful candidate must demonstrate ability and success in (1) visionary educational leadership, including an understanding of equity factors and the influence of equity on educational outcomes; (2) curriculum and instruction; (3) goal-setting and monitoring student achievement; (4) fostering community and intergovernmental partnerships; (5) administration and organization of short-term and long-term strategic planning, budgeting, and personnel and facilities management; (6) communication and effective team-building; (7) ongoing financial management and procuring additional funding; (8) visibility and involvement in community activities; (9) leadership in maintaining safe and orderly school environments; (10) planning and funding of school facilities; and (11) decision-making, delegation, and follow-through.
+In addition, a successful candidate will be required to live in Chatham County.

 Applicants must complete the board’s required application form, accessible online via the North Carolina School Boards Association’s webpage at www.ncsba.org/super-search/north-carolina-vacancies.
-Please do not attempt to contact, or ask anyone you know to contact, the individual board members about your interest in or application for this position.
-All inquiries should be directed to Allison Schafer, Legal Counsel/Director of Policy, North Carolina School Boards Association, 7208 Falls of Neuse Road, Suite 301, Raleigh, NC 27615.
+Please do not contact, or ask anyone you know to contact, individual board members about your interest in or application for this position.
+All inquiries should be directed to Jim O’Rourke, Assistant Legal Counsel for Superintendent Searches, North Carolina School Boards Association, 7208 Falls of Neuse Road, Suite 301, Raleigh, NC 27615.
+E-mail: firstname.lastname@example.org.
 Phone: (919) 841-4040.
-FAX: (919) 841-4020.
-E-mail: firstname.lastname@example.org.
 All inquiries will be kept confidential.